Standards & Policy Updates

 The 2018 Accreditation Handbooks for Health Plans and FEHB Health Plans were issued in January 2018, went into effect for surveys beginning in June 2018, and remain in effect until further notice.

 Advanced Orthopedic Certification

 For information regarding the current Standards for Advanced Orthopedic Certification, click here.

-If you have questions about the applicability of these Standards to your organization, please contact Accreditation Services at 847.853.6060.
+If you have questions regarding these changes, contact Accreditation Services at 847.853.6060.